-This makes a great appetizer, but it’s also a hit the day after the feast when you’re very tired of turkey.
+This makes a great appetizer, but it’s also a hit the day after the feast when you’re tired of turkey.

-There’s a lot of different tastes and textures going on in this salad.
+There are a lot of different tastes and textures going on in this salad.

 Fennel, apples, and cranberries add delicious sweetness while chewy kale, goat cheese, and crunchy pecans balance it out with savory notes.

 Everything is dressed in a mustard and maple dressing, doubling down on the sweet/savory theme.

 Fresh and colorful, I’m addicted to this bright salad for Thanksgiving.